 What Is the Turtle Soup Strategy?

-- Turtle Soup Indicator for MetaTrader 4;
+Turtle Soup Indicator

-- Turtle Soup Indicator for MetaTrader 5;
+- MetaTrader 4 version of the Turtle Soup Indicator

-- Turtle Soup Indicator for TradingView.
+- MetaTrader 5 version of the Turtle Soup Indicator

 Why Does the Turtle Soup Strategy Focus on Liquidity?